pzl/dogwatch/doc/file-format.md

 `00` as compression start byte, `81` is the value, repeated `05` times.

 Since `00` is a valid PCM data value that was changed to be a compression escape byte, it no longer represents the data value 0 anymore.
 To represent the value 0, you may use the following sequence: `00 00 01`.
 That is, `00` for escape, followed by `00` as data value, `01` times.

+##### Lossless
+Lossless compression will only condense exact repeating values into the compression sequence starting with `00`.
+The example above uses lossless compression.
+There were 5 sequential bytes of `81`, compressed to the sequence `00 81 05` which expands back to read "5 bytes of `81`".
+No information is lost.

+##### Lossy

+Lossy compression is used to further reduce the file size, at the expense of audio quality.
+Some information will be lost in the process.
+Lossless compression will help reducing file size for long quiet periods, but for 8-bit unsigned PCM (0-255, center value 128), silence is not always 128 repeating.
+Depending on microphone gain or background noise, silence might oscillate between 127 and 129 (128 +/- 1).
+Because of these small changes, there may not be long enough stretches of 128 to cause sufficient compression, but the audio file is still more or less silence.

+What we can do in this case is to compress large section of data that only go from 127 to 129, inclusive, to the value 128, to make a very large continuous section of 128.
+This is where we lose data.
+The values 127 and 129 are changed to 128, and we cannot reverse this process.
+Very quiet audio information is lost into "pure" silence.

+Of course 128 +/- 1 could be changed to be 128 +/- 2, so that values from 126 to 130 are silenced.
+This will further reduce the file size but also lose much more information.
+This increasing tradeoff for filesize and information loss is "lossiness".
+The "lossiness" value corresponds to the number we are adding or subtracting from 128 to silence (e.g. 128 +/- 2 is "lossiness" of 2).